|

 Fortunately, LightMachine's

 Colors Pro simulated a nice polarizer effect.
-Only the sky was adjusted
+Only the

 |